charlierdm/CV/README.md

-- Health & Fitness enthusiast: I relish being challenged.
+- Health & Fitness: I relish being challenged.
 I’ve ran a half Marathon for charity and spent many weekends touring mountains in South Korea by bike.
-Meditation is a part of my daily practice – a big thank you to Sam Harris’ Waking Up.
+I look after myself as I think interconnectedness is a very important part of life.
+By taking good care of myself, I can be a better friend, colleague and family member.